 Jess Mock is the Secretary, and is an adult education and secondary school teacher with experience delivering horticulture projects in schools.

-Tomas Remiarz is the Treasurer, and is a Permaculture trainer and researcher, and part of a rural housing co-operative with 7 acres of land.
+Tomas Remiarz is the Treasurer, and is a Permaculture trainer, researcher and co-operative advisor.
+He is part of a rural housing co-operative with 7 acres of land.